The Total Chromatic Quasisymmetric Functions of a Graph: The total chromatic quasisymmetric function of a graph

 \end{example}

-We start by noticing that the total labeling CQSF of graphs behaves well for unions of graphs. \begin{prop} Let $G=(V,E)$ and $G'=(V',E')$ be two graphs, and consider their disjoint union $H = G\sqcup G'$.
+We start by noticing that the total labeling CQF of graphs behaves well for unions of graphs. \begin{prop} Let $G=(V,E)$ and $G'=(V',E')$ be two graphs, and consider their disjoint union $H = G\sqcup G'$.
 Then, \end{prop}

 \begin{proof} The results follows from noticing that, given a labeling $L$ of $G$ and a labeling $L'$ of $G'$, there are $\binom{|V|+|V'|}{|V|}$ ways of labeling $H$ such that the relative order of vertex labels in the restriction of $H$ to $G$ and $G'$ match the labelings of $G$ and $G'$, respectively. \end{proof}